JimGalasyn/JimGalasyn.github.io/pages/ksql/docs/concepts/time-and-windows-in-ksql-queries.md

 Important
 :::

-If you use the WITH(TIMESTAMP=\...) clause, this timestamp must be expressible as a Unix epoch time in milliseconds, which is the number of milliseconds that have elapsed since 1 January 1970 at midnight UTC/GMT.
+>If you use the WITH(TIMESTAMP=...) clause, this timestamp must be expressible as a Unix epoch time in milliseconds, which is the number of milliseconds that have elapsed since 1 January 1970 at midnight UTC/GMT.
-Also, you can specify the timestamp as a string when you provide a TIMESTAMP\_FORMAT.
+Also, you can specify the timestamp as a string when you provide a TIMESTAMP_FORMAT.
 For more information, see [ksql-timestamp-formats]{role="ref"}.

 When working with time you should also make sure that additional aspects